We’re not currently enrolling program, please check back in the future.

 Join a profession that has an expected job growth rate of 8 percent between 2014 and 2024*.
 There is a need for paralegals in the legal profession.

-You can learn about the necessary tools to provide vital assistance to lawyers, clients and courts.
+In the Paralegal Bachelor of Science degree program, you can learn about the necessary tools to provide vital assistance to lawyers, clients and courts.

 The paralegal program prepares you to perform duties, under the supervision of an attorney, such as: